lanrat/stargate/README.md

      print version and exit
 ```

-Stargate operates as a single SOCKS5 proxy server that randomly selects egress IP addresses from your specified CIDR range.
+Stargate operates as a single SOCKS5 proxy server that supports both TCP and UDP protocols, randomly selecting egress IP addresses from your specified CIDR range.
 This approach is much more memory-efficient and suitable for large IPv6 ranges.

+## Protocol Support

+Stargate supports the full SOCKS5 specification:

+- **TCP CONNECT**: Standard TCP proxy connections
+- **UDP ASSOCIATE**: UDP packet relay for applications that need UDP support

+Both TCP and UDP listeners run simultaneously on the same port, allowing clients to use either protocol as needed.

 ## Test Flag - Preventing IP Address Leakage